ARM-software/CMSIS_5/README.md

 - **bug** – We consider this issue to be a bug that will be investigated.

-- **wontfix** - We appriciate this issue but decided not to change the current behaviour.
+- **wontfix** - We appreciate this issue but decided not to change the current behavior.

 - **enhancement** – Denotes something that will be implemented soon.